 Myth #2: The credit score you see is the same one your lender will see.
 Buyers seem to misunderstand that lenders do not use credit scores from free monitoring companies.
 Mortgage lenders use scores from Experian, Equifax, TransUnion.
 They pull from all 3 credit bureaus and use the middle of the 3 scores.

 Myth #3: A lower down payment means a higher interest rate.
 Rates are not worse for those with a low down payment.
 The borrower can even receive a gift from a friend or family member to help pay for the down payment.
+You can also look for fixed rate mortgages that will help you control the interest rate.

 Myth #4: All lenders are created equal.
 There are so many DIFFERENT lenders out there.
 You will definitely want to make sure you get the best rate, service, and know the integrity and character of the lender you are working with.
 I am a broker and I work for you.
 NOT THE BANK.
 You will want to make sure that your lender is working to represent you and give you the best trusted advice for your real estate and mortgage needs.